bgardner/powder/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-== Fonts ==
+== Font ==

-The included fonts are licensed under the SIL Open Font License, Version 1.1.
+The included font is licensed under the SIL Open Font License, Version 1.1.
 License URL: https://scripts.sil.org/OFL

-Figtree Font
 Outfit Font

 == Sample Images ==